albertotav/raizen-data-engineering-test/README.md

 The second stage divides into two possible solutions:

-A) A Jupyter notebook (raizen-analytics_data-engineering-test.ipynb), that read the raw csv files from stage one and exports it as refined data with the challenge required schema set that has been written with the intention of delivering easily replicable results using Google’s Colab plataform and includes, as requested, a verify function that check if the refined data sum matches that of the raw data total sum column.
+A) A Jupyter notebook (raizen-analytics_data-engineering-test.ipynb), that read the raw csv files from stage one and exports it as refined data with the challenge required schema set that has been written with the intention of delivering easily replicable results using Google’s Colab platform and includes, as requested, a verify function that check if the refined data sum matches that of the raw data total sum column.
 This notebook intends to show how each step was developed and how it works.

 B) An Apache Airflow DAG.
-The pipeline reads the raw data from stage one, set the required schema and save into Parquet format as a single dataframe.
+The pipeline reads the raw data from stage one, set the required schema and save (locally) into Parquet format as a single dataframe.

+Points to improve: Dividing the task into two stages was a practical decision, rather than the most efficient one.
+That is because the original ANP Excel Workbook does not include the original data source, keeping only the individual PivotTable data cache.
+That can be easily extracted by running a macro with Range.ShowDetail (as in stage one), but to do so in the pipeline also requires to convert the .xls file into .xlsm (macro-enabled spreadsheet) or, even better, to .xlsx while not compromising the pivot cache.
+This proved to be unreliable as most python converters cannot do it in complex Workbooks like this one, but Excel can without any hassle.
+Therefore the decision to divide the task and focus on making an easily replicable solution by keeping the pivot_data_macro.bas outcome in github.